Scott Weiland: Relationships and family

-Weiland married Janina Castaneda on September 17, 1994; the couple divorced in 2000.
-He married Mary Forsberg on May 20, 2000.
-They had two children, Noah (born 2000) and Lucy (born 2002).
-Weiland and Forsberg divorced in 2007.
+Weiland married Janina Castaneda on September 17, 1994, and they divorced in 2000.
+He married Mary Forsberg on May 20, 2000, and they had a son named Noah (born 2000) and a daughter named Lucy (born 2002) before divorcing in 2007.

 In 2005, Weiland and his son Noah were featured on comedian David Spade's The Showbiz Show with David Spade during a comedy sketch about discouraging music file sharing.
-Noah has a line during the sketch in which he asks a little girl, "Please buy my daddy's album so I can have food to eat."
+Noah has a line during the sketch in which he tells a little girl, "Please buy my daddy's album so I can have food to eat."

-Weiland was a Notre Dame Fighting Irish football fan, as his stepfather is an alumnus.
-In September 2006, Weiland performed at the University of Notre Dame's Legends Restaurant on the night before a football game.
-He sang several of his solo songs as well as "Interstate Love Song" and a cover of Pink Floyd's "Wish You Were Here".
-In a 2007 interview with Blender magazine, Weiland mentioned that he was raised a Catholic.

-Mary Forsberg Weiland's autobiography Fall to Pieces was co-written with Larkin Warren and released in 2009.
-Scott Weiland's autobiography, Not Dead & Not for Sale, co-written with David Ritz, was released May 17, 2011.
+Mary Forsberg's autobiography Fall to Pieces was co-written with Larkin Warren and released in 2009.
+Weiland's autobiography Not Dead & Not for Sale was co-written with David Ritz and released May 17, 2011.

 In a November 2012 interview with Rolling Stone, Weiland revealed that he was engaged to Jamie Wachtel, whom he met during the 2011 filming of his music video for "I'll Be Home for Christmas".
-Weiland and Wachtel married on June 22, 2013, at their Los Angeles home.
+They married at their Los Angeles home on June 22, 2013.

-In late 2020, Scott's son Noah Weiland debuted his new band Suspect208, which also features Slash's son London Hudson on drums and Robert Trujillo's son Tye Trujillo on bass.
-Their debut song "Long Awaited' was described by Wall of Sound as being reminiscent of Purple-era Stone Temple Pilots.
+In late 2020, Weiland's son Noah Weiland debuted his new band Suspect208, which also featured Slash's son London on drums and Robert Trujillo's son Tye on bass.
+Their debut song "Long Awaited" was described by Wall of Sound as being reminiscent of Purple-era Stone Temple Pilots.
+In early 2021, Noah was fired from the band for drug use, and the rest of the band dissolved by May of the same year.